tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 6. In the filter search box, type **PAW-1** and select it when displayed.

-    > **NOTE** You may not see resources display right away.
+    > **Note**: You may not see resources display right away.
 If this is the case, then scroll through some other non-compliant resources.

 7. With the **Policies** tab selected, review the policies that the resource is non-complying against.